Supplier Management Systems

 This is where the money is.
 Three-way matching is the process of comparing three documents before paying a supplier invoice: the purchase order (what we agreed to buy), the goods receipt note (what we actually received), and the invoice (what the supplier is charging us).
 If all three align, the invoice is approved for payment.
 If they do not, the discrepancy is investigated before any money leaves the account.

 Why this matters: Without three-way matching, you are trusting every supplier to invoice you correctly every time.
 Most suppliers do.
-But pricing errors, quantity mistakes, and duplicate invoices happen often enough that the savings from catching them will likely pay for the system that catches them.
+But in our experience roughly 2% to 5% of supplier invoices carry a pricing error, a quantity mismatch, or a duplicate.
+Those errors run in the supplier's favour far more often than yours.
+Catching even a fraction of them typically pays for the system that catches them.

 Common discrepancies

 • Price variance: The invoice shows a higher unit price than the PO.
-Did the supplier update their pricing?
-Was there an agreement you did not capture?
+Either the supplier updated their pricing, or there was an agreement nobody captured in the record.

 • Quantity mismatch: The invoice is for 100 units but the GRN shows 90 received.
 Either 10 are still in transit or the supplier is invoicing for undelivered goods.